NeuralDeepWorks/deepworks/README.md

 ### Metrics
 * `accuracy` - compute the frequency with which predictions matches labels.
 * `accuracyOneHot` - compute the frequency with which predictions matches one-hot labels.
+### Initializers
+* `zeros` - fills the tensor with zeros.
+* `constant` -  fills the tensor with `value`.
+* `xavierUniform` - fills the input Tensor with values according to the method described in Understanding the difficulty of training deep feedforward neural networks - Glorot, X. & Bengio, Y. (2010), using a uniform distribution.
+* `uniform` - fills the tensor with values drawn from the uniform distribution U(lower, upper).

 ### Optimization algorithms
 * stochastic gradient descent (with/without L2 normalization)